mozilla/addons-server/docs/topics/api/addons.rst

     :>json string previews[].thumbnail_url: The URL (including a cachebusting query string) to the preview image thumbnail.
     :>json boolean public_stats: Boolean indicating whether the add-on stats are public or not.
     :>json object ratings: Object holding ratings summary information about the add-on.
-    :>json int ratings.count: The number of user ratings for the add-on.
+    :>json int ratings.count: The total number of user ratings for the add-on.
     :>json int ratings.text_count: The number of user ratings with review text for the add-on.
     :>json float ratings.average: The average user rating for the add-on.
     :>json float ratings.bayesian_average: The bayesian average user rating for the add-on.